Creative Activities to Do at HomeApril 14, 2020

 This is a unique time for all of us.
 One that we will surely talk about for years to come.
 It might be a nice exercise for you to journal about your experiences while sheltering at home.
 Perhaps you have some funny stories to share?
 Write those down — you might not want to forget them.
 Maybe you’re feeling anxious or scared?
 Journaling can be a therapeutic way to deal with these feelings and make them more concrete and manageable in your mind.
 Whatever you write about, we guarantee that one day you will appreciate having something to look back on when recalling this historic event.

 Staying home all day doesn’t have to be a drag.
 When your work is done, remember that there are plenty of fun and engaging activities at your fingertips.
 Just let your imagination run wild and when all else fails, remember that ROKFLiX 3D and other streaming services are there for you.
-Show us your creative at-home activities by tagging @rokitofficial.
+Show us your creative quarantine craft ideas by tagging @rokitofficial.
 Have a great rest of the week!